jp-chl/66DaysOfK8s/challenge/week03/day15/README.md

 ### Container Network

-* Containers within Pods share the same namespace and IP address, configured by [kube-proxy](https://github.com/jp-chl/66DaysOfK8s/tree/master/challenge/week02/day10).
+* Containers within Pods share the same namespace and IP address.

 * Container's IP address is assigned even before their own start.
 This IP is set for the entire Pod lifecycle.